-Thanks to Stemettes and Deutsche Bank, me and 4 other ladies were flown out to San Francisco to attend Dreamforce 2017!
-This blog post is going to be a run down of everything that happened, how awesome it was and how you could be flying off next year to attend a conference with Stemettes ✈️
+Thanks to Stemettes and Deutsche Bank, I and 4 other ladies were flown out to San Francisco to attend Dreamforce 2017!
+This blog post is going to be a rundown of everything that happened, how awesome it was and how you could be flying off next year to attend a conference with Stemettes ✈️

 Visiting Facebook HQ

 Then we hopped in some cars to go visit the Facebook offices.
 We signed into the system in a little waiting area and a lady named Emmaka Porchea-Veneszee came and welcomed us.
-She took us to the food area to grab something to eat and explained what she did at Facebook.
+She took us to the food area to grab something to eat and explained what she did while working at Facebook.
 She was a briefing assistant to Mark Zuckerberg.
-She prepares him for each meeting and gives him all the background information about the people hes be talking to and tell him anything else he needs to know so he’s prepared.
-There was such a wide variety of food available- a huge buffet restaurant, a noodle shop, a bbq place and also a dessert shop just to name a few places, and it was all for free!
+She prepares him for each meeting, gives him all the background information about the people he is talking to and tells him anything else he needs to know so he’s prepared.
+There was such a wide variety of food available- a huge buffet restaurant, a noodle shop, a BBQ place and also a dessert shop just to name a few places, and it was all for free!
 She then walked us over to another building and we went to a meeting room and met another lady named Meghan Buonaiuto, and she talked to us about her role as a product manager and she let us ask her all kinds of questions like how she came into this role and what she did at college.
-Then aother lady came in, she was the Executive assistant to Mark Zuckerberg and she did’t have long so she just talked about her role, what it entailed and how she’d been at the company for over 6 years.
+Then another lady came in, she was the Executive Assistant to Mark Zuckerberg and she didn’t have long so she just talked about her role, what it entailed and how she’d been at the company for over 6 years.

 It’s also made me more open to the idea of helping inspire others.
 During the week I was so honoured that so many women at these companies were willing to take time out of their busy schedules to take us around their offices and talk to us about their jobs and their path to success.